Detroit Minimum Wage Law Attorneys Help Fight Wage Theft

 What To Do if You Need Help

-Employers in Detroit and across the country get away with wage theft and minimum wage violations because workers rarely have the resources to fight back.
-They may work long hours for little pay.
-When an employer commits wage theft, these workers receive even less compensation, which makes asserting their rights even harder.
+Employers in Detroit and across the U.S. get away with wage theft and minimum wage violations because workers often don’t have the resources to fight back.
+They may work long hours and receive little pay.
+When an employer commits wage theft, these workers receive even less compensation than they earned, which makes asserting their rights even harder.

-If you suspect you’re not being paid what you are owed, contact Sommers Schwartz, P.C. for a free consultation.
-Our attorneys will help you understand your options and discuss ways to recover your unpaid wages without paying out-of-pocket for the representation you need and deserve.
+If you suspect you’re not being paid what you are owed, contact Sommers Schwartz for a free consultation.
+Our attorneys will help you understand your options and discuss ways to recover your unpaid wages without paying out of pocket for the representation you need and deserve.

 From a Happy Client